jxjo/Xoptfoil2/docs/getting_started/getting_started.md

 - the source files for building Xoptfoil2 under Linux

 <span>Windows</span>{: .label .label-blue }
-Just download the Windows zip-file and extract it in any subdirectory - maybe for the first tries directly on the Windows Desktop.
+Download the Windows zip-file and extract it in any subdirectory - maybe for the first tries directly on the Windows Desktop.
 Xoptfoil2 is a very lightweight installation, which doesn't 'install' any other artefacts on your PC.
-Go to the folder `.\examples\SD7003_camb_thick` and double click on `make.bat`.
+Go to the folder `.\examples\SD7003_fast` and double click on `make.bat`.

 <span>Linux</span>{: .label .label-red }
-Please have a look in the [installation guide] for making your own build of Xoptfoil2.
+Have a look in the [installation guide] for making your own build of Xoptfoil2.
-After a successful build open a shell in `.\examples\SD7003_camb_thick` and enter `Xoptfoil2 -i SD7003_cdmin.inp -o SD7003_cdmin_opt`
+After a successful build open a shell in `.\examples\SD7003_fast` and enter `Xoptfoil2 -i SD7003_cdmin.inp -o SD7003_cdmin_opt`

 The optimization is starting.
 We see a growing list on the screen showing each iteration step of the optimization.
 In each line there is a long string with `+`, `-`, `x` showing success or failure of each particle of particle swarm team.
 A green **`+`** tells "I'm the best!" which results in an overall improvement.